FORMBOT/Voron-2.4/Build Notes/README.md

 Skip; TAP is your Z-Endstop, your X Endstop sits on Tap and your Y endstop will be mounted on the A Motor mount later.

 ## P. 165 v2.4 manual:
-You use the 3in6 Power distributor-
+You use the 3in6 Power Distributor instead.

 ## P. 170 v2.4 manual:
 small reminder, you dont use a Raspberry Pi.